Investment & Securities Industry Overview

 Then there are the big firms that provide stock brokerage services.
 Some of them, like Merrill Lynch, are also investment banks.
 Others, like Charles Schwab, are primarily stock brokers that deal with millions of individual customers.
 However, the lines have blurred between sectors in recent years.
 It is common for one firm to operate in multiple segments of the business at once: commercial banking, investment banking, asset management, insurance, mortgages, financial advisory, venture capital, mergers and acquisitions and more.

 After an extremely turbulent environment during the recent recession, the global investment industry has been greatly altered.
 Many of the best-known brands in the industry failed or were taken over.
 Lehman Brothers was allowed to fail completely.
 Bear Stearns was taken over by JPMorgan Chase at a nominal price.
 Global banking and investment industry leader RBS (Royal Bank of Scotland) was bailed out with public funds to the extent that it became controlled by the UK government.
 Insurance industry giant AIG was bailed out by the American government.
 The world became familiar with phrases like “toxic assets,” and American taxpayers, whether they liked it or not, backed emergency plans and market support programs with acronyms like TARP (Troubled Asset Relief Program) and TALF (Term Asset-Backed Loan Facility).
 By the end of 2009, the U.S. government had created initiatives based on corporate bailouts, asset purchases, emergency lending and financial market support totaling more than $2 trillion.
 These were only a few of the massive changes wrought by the upheaval of the global financial crisis that began quietly in the late summer of 2007 and roared into a full financial hurricane in 2008.

 By the end of the painful 2008-09 period, the investment industry, on a global basis, had been through losses, layoffs, scandals, bankruptcies, forced mergers, government intervention, bailouts and/or disappointments on a scale not seen in decades.
-In 2010 through 2013, the investment industry began rebuilding and reshaping its strategy, and the industry generally enjoyed robust business, with strong IPO volume and high stock market values.
+In 2010 through 2014, the investment industry began rebuilding and reshaping its strategy, and the industry generally enjoyed robust business, with strong volume and high stock market values.
 At the same time, governments, particularly in the EU and North America, began a relentless campaign of stricter regulation of virtually all facets of the industry.

-In the U.S. a sweeping reform bill, the Dodd-Frank Wall Street Reform and Consumer Protection Act, was signed by President Obama in July 2010, after European finance ministers approved similar regulations for much of Europe a few months earlier.
+In the U.S., a sweeping reform bill called the Dodd-Frank Wall Street Reform and Consumer Protection Act was signed by President Obama in July 2010, after European finance ministers approved similar regulations for much of Europe a few months earlier.
 In general, requirements under the law include broad powers for the government to monitor systemic financial risk and to intervene where it deems necessary.
 For example, it requires a bank to shrink in size if the government believes that the bank is posing financial risks, and an orderly liquidation process has been set out for extreme cases in which regulators need to seize and auction off financial firms that are nearing bankruptcy.